Sophie Turner And Joe Jonas Share Kiss At U.S. Open

 Sophie Turner has been taking some well-deserved time off recently, and she’s spending it with her fiancé Joe Jonas.
 The two were recently spotted on Friday at the U.S. Open, along with several other prominent celebrities.
 The Open was a hot-spot for celebs this year, and hosted casual appearances by Hugh Jackman, Ben Stiller, and Danielle Brooks — just to name a few.

-Joe and Sophie were present as well, and spent the event sitting next to one another in happy, engaged bliss.
+Joe and Sophie were present as well and spent the event sitting next to one another in happy, engaged bliss.
 Several photos were caught of the two as they held hands, and one photo even features Joe kissing his fianceé’s hand.
 Who said chivalry was dead?

 Joe Jonas wore a sleek, black button-up, matching well with Turner’s green suit jacket.
 Turner has gone back to sporting her natural blonde hair, which comes as no surprise.
 According to Fortune, the last season of Game of Thrones recently wrapped up filming forever.
-No need to rock the red any more, and she can begin moving on from her role as the strong, icy Sansa.
+No need to rock the red anymore and she can begin moving on from her role as the strong, icy Sansa.

 It’s the end of an era, but she seems to be starting a new chapter in her life with Joe.
 The two were even seen locking lips at the event, which isn’t the first time the lovebirds have engaged in spicy PDA.